-Not only is this delicious and sweet Red Velvet Cookie Dough Dip safe to eat raw (yup, no eggs here), but it is secretly healthy too — this rich and addictive chocolatey dip is all natural (no artificial food coloring whatsoever), whole grain, high protein, refined sugar free, gluten free and vegan…
+This Healthy Red Velvet Cookie Dough Dip is not only safe to eat raw (yup, no eggs here), but it’s all natural too (no artificial food coloring whatsoever)!
+Plus, it’s sugar free, high protein, whole grain, gluten free, dairy free, and vegan.

 Healthy Red Velvet Cookie Dough Dip

-- one 15oz can Kidney Beans, drained and rinsed well!
+- 1 15oz can Kidney Beans (drained and rinsed well!)

 - 105g (5 scoops) Chocolate Brown Rice Protein Powder